 What is Insulation?

 Homeowners use thermal insulation to block heat flow.
-But how does insulation work?
-Essentially, it creates a barrier between warm and cool temperatures by either reflecting thermal radiation or decreasing thermal conduction and convection from one object to the other.
-Spray foam is a popular type of insulation because it is uniquely-equipped to block heat transfer.
+Insulation creates a barrier between warm and cool temperatures by reflecting thermal radiation from one object to the other.
+Spray foam is a popular type of insulation because it is uniquely equipped to block heat transfer.